 People would progressively migrate from illegal supply to legal supply.
 We can reasonably aspire that 80 to 90 percent of the market would move into the legal domain, and at that point the illegal market would contract by that sort of amount.
-The illegal trade currently provides significant revenue for organised crime and is a driver of offending, extortion and corruption in the UK and around the world.
-Our policy decisions that we make here have negative ripples internationally, through West Africa, the Caribbean, Mexico, Colombia and Peru, where it's fuelled violence and instability for decades.
-If we took that away, we’d see a concurrent reduction in crime; we’d be disempowering a lot of often very unpleasant organised crime groups.
+The illegal trade currently provides significant revenue for organized crime and is a driver of offending, extortion, and corruption in the UK and around the world.
+Our policy decisions that we make here have negative ripples internationally, through West Africa, the Caribbean, Mexico, Colombia, and Peru, where it's fueled violence and instability for decades.
+If we took that away, we’d see a concurrent reduction in crime; we’d be disempowering a lot of often very unpleasant organized crime groups.

 Deaths caused by cocaine and amphetamines are rising.
-Wouldn’t legalising just make things worse?
+Wouldn’t legalizing just make things worse?

 Death and exploitation are features of the cocaine supply chain.
 Is there any point in legal coke without fair trade coke?